StuartAshby/tensorflow-ninjago-character-classification/README.md

 (tensorflow)$ python classifier.py --image_file images/animal2.jpg
 ```

 Excellent!
 It clearly knows how to classify pomegranates and pandas at >90% confidence.
-You'll see the result show something along the lines of ```(score = 0.98216)```.
+You'll see the result show something along the lines of ```(score = 0.98216)``` or thereabouts.

 Next let's see how it does with our Ninjago characters.
 Unlike my kids, it knows absolutely nothing about Ninjago.
 We'll train it using 20 images of Lloyd and 20 images of Kai; two of the show's characters my kids like best.
 20 images is not a lot at all, in fact it's just about the bare minimum. it would be more accurate if we trained it using more pics.